-Our itinerary Portugal and Spain is perfect for those who want to visit the Iberian Peninsula, what have they in common, from there foundations to the present day, different civilizations have passed and left a little of what today is their history, originated these two Countries, Portugal and Spain in our itinerary will understand it all.
+Our itinerary Portugal Spain complete is perfect for those who want to visit the Iberian Peninsula, what have both countries in common, from there foundations to the present day, different civilizations have passed and left a little of what today is their history, originated these two Countries, Portugal and Spain in our itinerary will understand it all.

 |PLACE OF DEPARTURE||Hotel / Apartment, Lisbon|

 |PROPOSED TIME OF DEPARTURE||Days start at approximately 9:00 AM|

 Itinerary Portugal Spain complete

 The Portugal ancient history begins with the arrival from northern European troops to help in Christian reconquest in the Peninsula, there good services, ends up in several marriages one of those marriages was the marriage of a daughter of the King of leon with a Earl of Burgundy and awarded the couple with the Portucalense County, from this marriage D. Afonso Henriques was born, who later decided to develop the county to become an independent country, revolt against the partisans of the dependency, and fight against his mother who wanted to rejoin the county of Leon after the death of his father.

 In 1492 Ferdinand of Aragon and Isabella of Castile marry and unite two kingdoms, forming Spain, this marriage, will definitely end with the county of Granada, however the Arab population that remained with the population of origin Roman and Visigothic, forming the current Spanish population.